nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Currently studying in university
+* Prefers using desktop applications, over others
+* Would much prefer to type, and can type fast
-* Has a need to manage a significant number of contacts
+* Manages a significant number of contacts
 * Short on time as they have to juggle both school and work at the same time
 * Trying to sell financial products effectively by finding the right clients
 * Job is competitive in nature

 **Value propositions**:
-* LeadsForce is a new way to streamline the process for student financial advisors to find the right clients to contact.
-We aim to help you manage your leads by making it effortless to store information regarding them and retrieving this information seamlessly.
-Finding your next lead has never been easier.
+* Keep tracks of client information and meetings all in one place
+* Much faster than a mouse driven GUI app
+* Financial advisors can have a more targetted approach by categorising different clients

 ### 6.2 User stories